AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ### Color Scale

-By default, elements of different frequencies are colored in different ways.
+By default, elements of different frequencies are colored in different ways (the colors of the default [palette](../Appearance_Settings/Palettes) are used).
 You can also create a custom color scale, linear or ordinal, and add a color range.

-To create a **linear color scale**, call the {api:anychart.scales#linearColor}linearColor(){api} method.
+To create a **linear color scale**, use the {api:anychart.scales#linearColor}linearColor(){api} constructo.

-Then call {api:anychart.scales.LinearColor#colors}colors(){api} to set two colors: the second one is applied to the most frequent element, and the fist one indicates 0.
+Then call {api:anychart.scales.LinearColor#colors}colors(){api} to set two colors: the second one is applied to the most frequent element, and the first one indicates 0.
 Elements of frequencies that lie within this range are colored automatically in different mixtures of these two colors, and if you do not specify the colors, the default colors of the linear color scale are used.

 To set your scale as the color scale of the chart, use the {api:anychart.charts.TagCloud#colorScale}colorScale(){api} method.

-Optionally, you can call {api:anychart.charts.TagCloud#colorRange}colorRange(){api} to add a **color range** – a special interactive element representing the color scale.
+Optionally, you can use {api:anychart.charts.TagCloud#colorRange}colorRange(){api} to enable a **color range** – a special interactive element representing the color scale.
 With the linear color scale, it looks like a gradient from the first to the second color.

 The {api:anychart.core.ui.ColorRange#colorLineSize}colorLineSize(){api} allows you to customize the size of the color scale (20 by default).
 See other settings: {api:anychart.core.ui.ColorRange}anychart.core.ui.ColorRange{api}.